 Concerns about erosion: another issue raised was concerns about the destruction of the mangroves, which poses a serious threat from erosion to the island of Idugo.

 The boldness and fearlessness of the young girls and boys in raising these issues in the presence of community leaders, government representatives, the school Director and other figures of authority and in the presence of local and national media is remarkable.

 Their courage and conviction is evidence of the impact of the Girls Empowerment Programme that has been led by the Zalala Foundation over the last months, supported by funding from Irish Aid.
 Under this programme, the members of ORIS have been attending regular training workshops and seminars led by members of the Quelimane Children’s Parliament and by members of ARZ, the Girls Association of Quelimane.

 The testimonies and accusations of the young girls and boys reflect failures at all levels of government, including the failure to carry out school inspections as required by law and the failure to protect the rights of girls against sexual abuse and forced marriage.
 Faced with these charges, the response of the local leaders and district authorities was rapid.

 HELP US TO SUPPORT THESE GIRLS!

-This project has already transformed the lives of the girls in this community.
+As clearly shown by their actions, this project has already transformed the lives of the girls in this community.
 Their capacities and newfound ambition have no bounds!
 Please help us to enable them to keep progressing on their journey to a brighter future.
 We need your support to enable us to provide more sewing machines, train more girls, provide more school kits and uniforms, support the girl deputies in the Children’s Parliament and fund additional training and networking opportunities.
 Please make a donation!